What-Zit-Tooya/Ad-Block/README.md

 # fuck-ads
-Filter to Block Mobile Ads
+Filter to Block Mobile Ads.
 Feel free to improve this filter.
 I'm new in filterlist of AdBlock.